 On behalf of the Board of Regents and the San Carlos Apache College, I extend a warm welcome to you!
 In Apache, we could say: "Ahiya'e kúnołk'ahibighą" (Thank you for coming here.)
 The San Carlos Apache College is one of the youngest institutions of higher learning in America.
 The doors of the college opened in August 2017.
 Remarkably, on June 5, 2021 San Carlos Apache College held its first commencement ceremony.
 At that time, four amazing Apache students graduated.
-Last year five more students received their diploma.
+The next year four more students received their diploma.
+In 2023 the acheivements of 19 students were celebrated, and in 2022, 27 students graduated with a degree or a certificate.
 A phenomenal achievement, indeed!
 The college staff and regents will continue with sincere commitment to provide you a world-class education, primarily focusing on our vision, which is: "Upholding the power of Apache wisdom and knowledge."

-The college enrolls over 100 students, offering six Associate Degree programs and two Certificate programs.
+The college enrolls over 300 students, offering seven Associate Degree programs and thre3 Certificate programs.
 Support services for remote learning and diverse populations are addressed.
 Utmostly, the Apache language and culture is permeated throughout the atmosphere of the college.
 Your educational path is instilled with honor and respect embedded in the Apache Way of Life.